-“Hello, I found your site on Bing while reading about site reviews.
-You mentioned to contact you if I like your opinion on diamonds, and I’m interested in a couple of BGD Blues: 2.436 carat, H color, VS-2 and this 2.472 carat, H color, VS-1 Or to spend equivalent money on the Signature Hearts and Arrow.
+“Hello, I found your review about Brian Gavin Blue Fluorescent diamonds on Bing while reading site reviews.
+You mentioned to contact you if I like your opinion on diamonds.
+I’m interested in a couple of BGD Blues: 2.436 carat, H color, VS-2 and this 2.472 carat, H color, VS-1, or to spend equivalent money on the Signature Hearts and Arrow.
 Your opinion is appreciated.
 Thanks.” ~ B.H.

 I looked at the inclusions indicated for the diamonds on the plotting diagram for the Platinum Light Performance Reports issued by the American Gemological Society Laboratory (AGSL) and the inclusions appear to be minimal and of no consequence.
 Both diamonds received the highest rating of AGS Ideal 0 for overall cut grade which includes ratings for Polish, Symmetry, Proportions and Light Return, so you really can’t get any better.

 The effect of medium blue fluorescence within an H color diamond will be subtle and the diamond will glow a nice medium neon blue color when it is exposed to ultraviolet or black light, the presence of the blue fluorescence will not really be readily noticeable when the diamond is subjected to direct sunlight.

 The very strong blue fluorescence within the 2.472 carat, H color diamond will be more noticeable and will most likely be apparent as a slight lavender-blue hue within the diamond when the diamond is subjected to direct sunlight.
 However, it is one of those things that will not be blatantly obvious.